ordina-jworks/ordina-jworks.github.io/_posts/2021-05-26-intro-to-mqtt.md

 </div>
 - 2: Exactly once
   This service level guarantees that messages are delivered exactly once.
-  To enable this a four-way handshake is used between the client and the broker.
+  To enable this a [four-way handshake](https://bytesofgigabytes.com/mqtt/mqtt-protocol-handshake/){:target="_blank" rel="noopener noreferrer"} is used between the client and the broker.

 [Retained messages](https://www.hivemq.com/blog/mqtt-essentials-part-8-retained-messages/){:target="_blank" rel="noopener noreferrer"}:
 These are messages with the retained flag set to true.